 The black community was originally known as the Central community, between Euclid and Woodland Avenues, with Central Avenue being the heart of the community.
-The Cleveland ghetto would later expand, going as far as E. 105th in the Fairfax community, along Cedar and Quincy streets.
+The Cleveland ghetto would later expand into the Fairfax neighborhood, along Cedar and Quincy streets.

 Today’s Central neighborhood, Cleveland’s original black community.
 Above is the redeveloped Longwood housing complex.

 From the 1920s to the 1940s a new wave of people came into the city of Cleveland, most from southern states like Alabama, as many found opportunities in employment and better living conditions.

 After blacks from the south came into the city the views on the black community changed.
 Many public places became segregated, employers decided not to hire blacks and the ones who did have jobs were the first to be fired or demoted to a smaller position.

 Mt.
 Pleasant is based around streets like E. 131st and Kinsman on the city’s South Side (Southeast).

 By the 1940s, the community expanded into the Fairfax neighborhood, between 79th and 105th around Quincy and Cedar streets.
 There was also other small communities in the city like Mt.
 Pleasant, Hough, Miles Heights (Miles and S. Lee), and around 79th Street and Kinsman.